njanjahier/data-ml-portfolio/README.md

 ## 🧩 Problem

-As someone building skills in **software engineering**, I needed a way to:
+As a software engineering student, I needed a way to:

-- present my projects in one central place,
+- Present my projects in one central place
-- make the portfolio easy to share with recruiters and collaborators,
+- Make the portfolio easy to share with recruiters and collaborators
-- ensure the website looks professional when shared on social media (LinkedIn, GitHub, email),
+- Ensure the website looks professional when shared on social media (LinkedIn, GitHub, email)
-- follow modern web standards (SEO, performance, deployment),
+- Follow modern web standards (SEO, performance, deployment)
-- keep the setup simple and scalable for future projects.
+- Keep the setup simple and scalable for future projects

 A plain GitHub repository list was not enough — I wanted a **production-ready portfolio website**.